RDP Proxy Overview and Enhancements through NetScaler Gateway

 Stateless (Dual) Gateway Compatibility

-• User connects to the Authenticator Gateway VIP and provides his or her credentials.
+User connects to the Authenticator Gateway VIP and provides the credentials.

-• After successful login to the Gateway, user is redirected to the home page or external portal, which enumerates the remote desktop resources that the user can access.
+After a successful login to the Gateway, user is redirected to the home page or external portal, which enumerates the remote desktop resources that the user can access.

-• Once the user selects an RDP resource, a request is received by the Authenticator Gateway VIP, in the format
+Once the user selects an RDP resource, the Authenticator Gateway VIP receives the request in the format

-• The /rdpproxy/ request is processed by the Authenticator Gateway.
-Since the user is already authenticated, this request comes with a valid Gateway cookie.
+The Authenticator Gateway processes the /rdpproxy/ request.
+Because the user is already authenticated, this request comes with a valid Gateway cookie.

-• The RDPTarget and RDPUser information is stored on the STA server, and an STA Ticket is generated.
+The RDPTarget and RDPUser information is stored on the STA server, and an STA Ticket is generated.
 The information stored on the STA server is encrypted by using the configured pre-shared key.
-The Authenticator Gateway uses one of the STA servers that is configured on the Gateway Vserver.
+The Authenticator Gateway uses one of the STA servers that is configured on the Gateway virtual server.